freedomotic/fd-user-manual/docs/source/plugins/arduino-remote-controller.rst

 Arduino Remote Controller
 =========================

-**Description**: This plugin uses an Arduino board to receive IR signals from a remote controller and execute Freedomotic commands
+**Description**: Use an Arduino board to receive IR signals from a remote controller and execute Freedomotic commands

 **Type:**  - **Categories:** Arduino, Automation Protocols, Internet of Things